K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 "**Authorised Person**" means a person whose name, details and signature appears in Schedule 1, as amended by the Client from time to time by giving notice to the Manager in accordance with Clause 33, and who is authorised to give Instructions on behalf of the Client;

-"**Business Day**" means a day on which commercial banks are generally open for business (including dealings in foreign exchange and foreign currency deposits) in London;
+"**Business Day**" means a day on which commercial banks are generally open for business (including dealings in foreign exchange and foreign currency deposits) in Québec;

-"**CCP**" means a legal person that interposes itself between the counterparties to the contracts traded on one or more financial markets, becoming the buyer to every seller and the seller to every buyer; "Cessation of Investment Management Service Date" means [5pm local time in London on the first following day that is a Business Day after the Termination Notice Date OR such time after the Termination Notice Date as may be agreed with the Client];
+"**Cessation of Investment Management Service Date**" means 5:00pm local time in Québec on the first following day that is a Business Day after the Termination Notice Date, at which point the instruction to cease trading shall be issued to the system.
+The Client shall remain invested until the assets are fully liquidated, unless the Client expressly instructs that liquidation be executed at any available market price, or agrees to a later cessation time for trading activities;

-"**Client Limit Order(s)**" means a specific instruction from the Client to the Manager to buy or sell assets at a specified price limit or better price and for a specified size;

 "**Confidential Information**" means all information or material communicated between the Parties, including the terms of this Agreement, provided that Confidential Information shall exclude information or material which at the time of its disclosure is, or which thereafter becomes (in each case otherwise than as a result of any act or default by the recipient), part of the public domain by publication or otherwise;

-"**Conflicts of Interest Policy**" means the policy of the Manager relating to the identification of conflicts of interest that arise, or may arise, when providing services and whose existence may damage the interests of clients and that specifies procedures in order to prevent or manage such conflicts as required by the FCA Rules and as amended by the Manager from time to time;
+"**Conflicts of Interest Policy**" means the policy of the Manager relating to the identification of conflicts of interest that arise, or may arise, when providing services and whose existence may damage the interests of clients and that specifies procedures in order to prevent or manage such conflicts as required by the AMF Rules and as amended by the Manager from time to time;

 "**Counterparty(ies)**" means any entity which effects a transaction, executes orders or passes or places orders for execution and includes brokers, dealers, market makers, executing brokers and clearing brokers (whether acting as principal or agent);